The Dark Side of LLMs: Agent-based Attack Vectors for System-level Compromise: Evaluation

+Aggregated results are reported per model, while per-variant sensitivity across the six prompts is reported in the corresponding detailed tables.

-The only simplification we made for the RAG Backdoor attack was to embed the malicious prompt within a single chunk -- alongside benign content -- to increase its retrieval likelihood.
+The only simplification we made for the RAG Backdoor attack was embedding the malicious prompt within a single chunk -- alongside benign content -- to increase its retrieval likelihood.
 Since our focus is on evaluating LLM security in agentic and multi-agent contexts, it is sufficient that the chunk is retrieved at least once.
 Therefore, we do not address the optimization of trigger placement or the number of occurrences required, as explored in previous work on RAG poisoning (see Section~\ref{sec:related}).

-It is noteworthy that, in all tests conducted on RAG Backdoor and Inter-Agent Trust attacks, \textit{we adopted the perspective of a typical, well-intentioned user} (i.e., someone engaging with the agent in a legitimate and non-malicious manner).
-This user-centric approach allowed us to realistically assess how feasible it is for a benign user to unknowingly become the target of an attack simply by using the agent as intended.
-This perspective highlights the severity of the excessive trust that users may place in LLMs alongside with the trust that models themselves place in their internal components and surrounding environment.
-Under these conditions, the attacker is not required to interact with the agent directly; instead, they only need to tamper with a document in the agent’s knowledge base and passively wait for the victim’s machine to initiate an outbound connection once the infected document is processed.
+It is noteworthy that in all tests conducted on RAG Backdoor and Inter-Agent Trust Exploitation attacks, \textit{we adopt the perspective of a typical, well-intentioned user} (i.e., someone engaging with the agent in a legitimate and non-malicious manner).
+This user-centric approach allows us to realistically assess how feasible it is for a benign user to unknowingly become the target of an attack simply by using the agent as intended.
+This perspective highlights the severity of the problem because under these conditions, the attacker is not required to interact directly with the agent; instead, they only need to manipulate a document in the agent’s knowledge base and passively wait that the infected document is processed.